CodyNicholson/Backend_Development_Notes/howToMakeMarkdownFiles.md

 ###Inline HTML
 <br>
 You can also add raw HTML into your Markdown and it will work most of the time, as seen above with the Youtube video
+<br><br>
+You will notice if you look at the source code for this document, I use a lot of line break tags in this markdown file